chesko256/SimplyKnock/README.md

 -----------------------
 A few nights ago I was happily playing when I decided to visit my good buddy Faendal after dark.
 I helped him out with his lady problems just the other day, and I figure, we're pals, right?
 It was then I realized, as I had realized many times in the past, the only way I could talk to him right now was:

-1. *Stand outside his door until morning*, like a chump
+1. Stand outside his door until morning, like a chump
 2. Literally *break into his house*

 I said "enough is enough" and then set about creating this.